12 Famous Hoaxes That (Almost) Fooled Everyone

 The Cock Lane ghost

 Even royals can fall prey to paranormal pranks, according to The Daily Mail.
 In 1762, Prince Edward, Duke of York and Albany, visited a home on Cock Lane in London that was said to be haunted by Scratching Fanny, a woman who had died of smallpox in the rented house after her loan shark lover William Kent had lent their landlord money with a high interest rate.
 Kent took the landlord Richard Parsons to court over the loan and won.
-Strange noises that sounded like a cat scratching a chair were reported at the property around this time and Parsons and his daughter Elizabeth, who the noises actually emanated from, claimed the ghost was Fanny.
+Strange noises that sounded like a cat scratching a chair were reported at the property around this time, and Parsons and his daughter Elizabeth, who the noises actually emanated from, claimed the ghost was Fanny.
 To prove it, they held séances regularly, which were written up in the newspaper and drew religious leaders, the prince, the mayor, and so many other onlookers that the street became impassable.
 At the time, people widely believed that a person would return from the great beyond to warn the living or seek revenge, so they quickly accepted that it was Fanny communicating via a system of knocks that Parsons and a preacher developed.
-During one such communing, the “ghost” accused Kent of poisoning her and requested he be hanged.
+During one such communing, the "ghost" accused Kent of poisoning her and requested he be hanged.
 To clear his name, Kent and two doctors who had tended to Fanny on her deathbed attended a séance, and again Fanny declared he was her killer.
 But during a later gathering, Dr. Samuel Johnson witnessed Elizabeth creeping from the bed where she was during encounters to pick up a piece of wood that she used to knock.
-She’d usually hidden the branch in her clothes.
+She'd usually hidden the branch in her clothes.
 Parsons was trying to frame Kent after losing the case, but it was he who ended up behind bars for two years.
 (His wife also got a year in prison.)
-Here’s where you can find a ghost in every state.
+Check out some of the strangest mysteries surrounding the British royal family.

 The Hurricane Harvey freeway shark

 Between social media sites and the 24-hour news cycle, it is impossible not to be bombarded with insane photos of daring rescues and heartbreaking destruction following any natural disaster these days.
-Hurricane Harvey hitting Houston in 2017 was no exception, but apparently, you can’t always believe what you see.
+Hurricane Harvey hitting Houston in 2017 was no exception, with one image in particular proving you can't always believe what you see.
 Twitter user @Jeggit posted a startling shot of a shark swimming in the floodwater that filled a Houston highway.
-It appeared to have been taken from the driver’s seat of a stalled car.
+It appeared to have been taken from the driver's seat of a stalled car.
 It was retweeted almost 84,000 times and liked by 141,733 users fairly quickly.
 According to the Hollywood Reporter, Fox News host Jesse Watters was also fooled by the photo, even mentioning it during his show The Five.
 He later apologized for the mix-up on his Twitter account once Politifact tracked the doctored photo back to 2011.
 It appears to have first been circulated after Hurricane Irene struck Puerto Rico and posted on imgur.com.
 In 2012, social media users posted it saying it was taken in New Jersey during Sandy.
 It is believed that whoever created this fishy photo took the shark from an image that ran in Africa Geographic in 2005.
-Don’t miss the strangest unsolved mysteries of all time.
+Here are some more sneaky signs that what you're looking at is fake news.

 Hitler's fake diaries